farTooOld/Woof/README.md

 ## A Screen - Image Measuring Tool

 ## The GIF files are Video Examples
 (FYI - One example shows usage of a SN754410 H-Bridge chip.
-It has its own internal Heat-Sink attached to the 4 GND pins.
+The chip has its own internal Heat-Sink attached to the 4 GND pins.

 Added sinking can be done in various ways.
 This example shows one-way to get the needed dimensions from the circuit for a copper GND plane (without using Fritzing’s Ground Plane feature).

-Points were taken and used in a Graphics app to make an SVG of it, then it was loaded into the “Copper Image” part.)
+After setting the scaling (not shown) Points were taken and used in a Graphics app to make an SVG of it, then it was loaded into the “Copper Image” part.)

 # What It Does: